CopilotC-Nvim/CopilotChat.nvim/README.md

   system_prompt = 'COPILOT_INSTRUCTIONS', -- System prompt to use (can be specified manually in prompt via /).

-  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat.
+  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat.

   temperature = 0.1, -- GPT result temperature
-  headless = false, -- Do not write to chat buffer and use history (useful for using custom processing) stream = nil, -- Function called when receiving stream updates (returned string is appended to the chat buffer) callback = nil, -- Function called when full response is received (retuned string is stored to history) remember_as_sticky = true, -- Remember model/agent/context as sticky prompts when asking questions
+  headless = false, -- Do not write to chat buffer and use history (useful for using custom processing) stream = nil, -- Function called when receiving stream updates (returned string is appended to the chat buffer) callback = nil, -- Function called when full response is received (retuned string is stored to history) remember_as_sticky = true, -- Remember model as sticky prompts when asking questions

   -- default selection
   -- see select.lua for implementation